RichardHightower/data_strucs_algo/README.md

 The Simple binary tree has about 95% code coverage.
 I fixed a few issues with removal.
 The AVL tree I wrote used the remove code from the simple binary tree so I am sure it has the same issues.

-I learned a bit about [sdkman](https://sdkman.io/), sbt, and a few other tools that I take for granted.
+I learned a bit about [sdkman](https://sdkman.io/), [sbt](https://www.scala-sbt.org/1.x/docs/sbt-by-example.html), and a few other tools that I take for granted.
-I had some issues with Scala and Java.
-I uninstalled the brew installs for Java, sbt and Scala and used `sdkman` instead.
+I had some issues with Scala and Java on my new Mac.
+I uninstalled the brew installs for Java, sbt and Scala and used `sdkman` instead to help be debug.
+I spent sometime looking into more sbt details.

 #### Scala Test using WordSpec style, testing binary tree